davidsonz/Travel-Website/_subposts/FenitonToWimple.md

 Today we caught the train from Exeter St David's to Honiton Station and then walked the 10 miles from Feniton to Wimple.

 It was a beautiful day for a walk, sunny and just cool enough to be comfortable.
 We were joined by Gaby (from our flat) and Louise (our new English bestie).
 The walk is a nice flat walk (except for the hill at the end) across farmland and along some very lovely streams and rivers.
+There is even a pub at the end to top off a lovely day and wait for the train.

 Our new stash arrived today as well so everyone was in their new OODs get up.
+Louise and I are now officially the OODs NZ Branch.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-11-23-FenitonToWimple/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-11-23-FenitonToWimple/day12-min.JPG" class="image1">